UmmItC/Blog/content/en/blog/Linux/Tools/virt-manager/virt-manager-usb-redirect.md

 ### Is USB Working?

-This function is effective immediately, you can enter `lsblk` command to check whether it has been effective or not.
+This function is effective immediately, you can enter `lsusb` command to check whether it has been effective or not.

 ![lsusb](/blog/linux/linux-tools/virt-manager/virt-manger-usb-redirect/lsusb.png)